Sam Foster (politician): Background

 Foster was educated at Enniskillen Technical College and the Ulster Polytechnic, and was by profession a Social Worker.
 He was a Special Constable in the Ulster Special Constabulary for 21 years and was an Officer with the rank of Major in the Ulster Defence Regiment until his election to Fermanagh District Council in 1981.
-He retired from the Council in 2001 having been Chairman in 1995–97.
+He retired from the Council in 2001 having been chairman in 1995–97.
 He was highly commended for his efforts to rescue victims of the 1987 Remembrance Day bombing, of which he was nearly a victim himself.

 He was elected to the Northern Ireland Forum for Political Dialogue in 1996 for Fermanagh & South Tyrone and was elected to the Northern Ireland Assembly in 1998.
 In 1999 he was appointed Environment Minister by the David Trimble, reportedly as a reward not only to Foster for his long service, but to Fermanagh UUP for their support of Trimble.
 However, Foster was forced to resign in 2002 with the advancement of Parkinson's disease.
 He was succeeded by Dermot Nesbitt.

 Having been a member of the Northern Ireland Police Authority from 1982 to 1985, he was appointed to the Northern Ireland Policing Board in 1999 on which he remained until it was reconstituted in 2006.
+Foster was appointed Commander of the Order of the British Empire (CBE) in the 2002 Birthday Honours for political and public service.

 He stood down from the Assembly at the 2003 elections.